carpentries-incubator/blogging-with-hugo-and-github-pages/setup.md

 ## Installing the most recent version of Hugo on Linux

-When running `sudo spt-get install hugo` this does not always install the most recent version of hugo.
+When running `sudo apt-get install hugo` this does not always install the most recent version of hugo.
 If you find this is the case, you can try the following steps.

 1. Go to <https://github.com/gohugoio/hugo/releases> and find the latest release